yassir3wad/laravel-vue-spa-docker/README.md

 // then =>

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build

+// then =>

+// run the migrations
+docker exec -it spa-dev-api-1 php artisan migrate --seed
 ```
 - To access the api open http://localhost:8000
 - To access the client open http://localhost:3000